wadcom/kisarra-docs/README.md

 When harvesting, a Harvester will extract 5% of the Betirium content of the cell over the course of 1 hour.

-When a Harvester arrives to the base for whatever reason, it will first unload Betirium and then attempt to refill itself with supplies (even if it still has some in the tank).
+When a Harvester arrives to the base for unloading or to refill supplies, it will first unload Betirium and then attempt to refill itself with supplies (even if it still has some in the tank).

 ### Scout Bike